 Sign up and link them to your website.
 Don’t wait to create these or someone could take your desired name.

-- Sign up for Rich pins, it will have a code you put in the Header section of the Insert Headers and Footers plugin
+- Sign up for Rich pins, it will have a code you put in the header section of the WPCode Lite plugin

 11. Get a Logo

-If desired, you can use a program like Adobe Photoshop to create a logo or order one.
+If desired, you can use a program like Adobe Photoshop to create a logo or purchase one.

 12. Create these pages: